 If you get a chance to take in a concert or recital at ASU Music Department's Organ Hall, take it!
 It's a gorgeous hall adorned in white, with a dramatic Fritz organ as its centerpiece, and is located within the Music Department's strange pink "birthday cake building," which was designed by Frank Lloyd Wright's son-in-law.

 Afterwards, stroll the pretty grounds in front of the Gammage Auditorium.
 They are lovely at night.
 The entire grounds of ASU have been dedicated as an arboretum.
 Trees from around the world abound.
-Palm Walk, created around 1896 by Arthur J. Matthews, is lovely with its over 100 palm trees in a row, extending from University Drive and the University Bridge in the north to the Student Recreation Complex in the south.
+Palm Walk, created around 1896 by Arthur J. Matthews, is pretty with its over 100 palm trees in a row, extending from University Drive and the University Bridge in the north to the Student Recreation Complex in the south.

 Also, check out the interior of Grady Gammage Auditorium, a fantastic concert hall with stunning architecture by Frank Lloyd Wright.
 Gammage, ASU's popular president for three decades, was a friend of Frank Llyod Wright and persuaded him to build a spectacular auditorium for the campus.
 It was one of Wright's last designs, and he aspired the building to be acoustically perfect.
 Notice its desert colors, globe-illuminated ramps, and sculpted contour curtains from the outside.
 You can take a tour of the building and see the main foyer with its glass walls and majestic pillars.
 Tours are offered daily, call (480) 965-4050 or 965-3434.

-I haven't visited these personally but I've heard they're good: Check out Nelson Fine Arts center, a pale-gray stucco building which blends well with the desert.
+I haven't visited these personally but I've heard they're good: Check out Nelson Fine Arts Center, a pale-gray stucco building which blends well with the desert.
 The path that leads up to it is lined with fat saguaro cactus.
 Inside, visit the Galvin Playhouse, sculpture displays, and art museum with Latin American art and early American art.